MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/faq-mobile.md

 - **Can I make or be in a group call or a call with three or more participants?** No, not at this time.
 - **Can I be in a meeting?** No, not at this time.

-## What is the size of the Remote Assist app?
+## What is the size of the Dynamics 365 Remote Assist app?

 Depending upon the device and platform (iOS or Android), the download size of the app (data transferred) will be between 70 MB and 120 MB.
 Once the app is downloaded, the app package is decompressed and installed and the final size on the device may be larger.